IHTSDO/snomed-owl-toolkit/readme.md

   - Convert axioms to relationships
   - Support for General Concept Axioms
   - *See AxiomRelationshipConversionService.java*

 ### Stated Relationships and Axioms
 The toolkit is capable of working with stated relationships and/or axioms from the OWL Axiom reference set.

-_These should only be used when modeling concepts.
+_These should only be used when modelling concepts.
 The inferred relationships should nearly always be used in SNOMED CT implementations.
 The inferred relationships contain the attributes of any stated relationships or axioms present._

 Concept model information will be loaded from all active relationships and all active axioms.
 Either format can be used or both in combination.
 All the stated relationships of a single concept will form a single new axiom.
 If there are any axioms in the reference set for the same concept these will be treated as additional axioms.
 Stated relationships are never merged into an axiom from the reference set.

 If there are only axioms in the International Edition and only stated relationships in an extension then classification or conversion to the OWL file will still work.
-The extension can add modeling for its own concepts using stated relationships or axioms.
-If the extension wants to override the modeling of an International Axiom then a new state of that entire axiom must be in the extension using the same OWL Axiom reference set member id.
+The extension can add modelling for its own concepts using stated relationships or axioms.
+If the extension wants to override the modelling of an International Axiom then a new state of that entire axiom must be in the extension using the same OWL Axiom reference set member id.

 ## Documentation